cse-labs/res-edge-labs/docs/Res-Edge-Overview.md

 - Configuration Proliferation - How do we deal with 6M configuration files?
 - Connectivity - How do we deal with unreliable or constrained bandwidth?

 Resilient Edge is a composition of tools designed to streamline application manageability across a highly distributed application platform.
 The objective is to leverage a small platform team to support a highly distributed ecosystem of clusters and apps.
-We will step through how Resilient Edge (ResEdge) addresses each pressure point listed above.
+We will step through how Resilient Edge (Res-Edge) addresses each pressure point listed above.

 ## Cluster Management at Scale